 Cruise Industry.
 The cruise industry is the fastest-growing category in the leisure travel market.
-According to Cruise Lines International Association, the industry generated \$20.6 billion in revenue in 2005 and, according to the Florida-Caribbean Cruise Association, since 1980, the industry has experienced an average annual passenger growth rate of over 8% worldwide.
+According to The International Counsel of Cruise Lines, the industry generated \$16.2 billion in revenue in 2005 and, according to the Florida-Caribbean Cruise Association, since 1980, the industry has experienced an average annual passenger growth rate of 8.5% worldwide.
 The Caribbean Basin includes numerous cruise ports and is the most popular cruise destination in the North American market.
-According to Cruise Lines International Association, in 2006, over 64% of all U.S. embarkations originated from the ports within our service area of Miami, Galveston, Tampa, New Orleans, Everglades, Canaveral and Jacksonville.
+According to The International Counsel of Cruise Lines, in 2005, over 64% of all U.S. embarkations originated from the ports within our service area of Miami, Galveston, Tampa, New Orleans, Everglades, and Canaveral.
 We anticipate that this increased activity will generate construction of new facilities for existing and additional cruise ports, and a need for repair and maintenances services for the existing port facilities and related infrastructure.

 In North America, average passenger capacity rose at an average annual rate of 7.9% from 1981 to 2004.
-According to the Cruise Lines International Association, contracted passenger capacity will increase at an average annual rate of 6.8% from 2006 to 2011.
+According to the Cruise Lines International Association, contracted passenger capacity will increase at an average annual rate of 4.5% from 2004 to 2008.
 These factors, along with the need for economies of scale, have necessitated the building of larger ships.
 Larger ships with deeper drafts, as well as an increase in the number of ships, have increased the need for substantial port infrastructure for embarkation, disembarkation and resupply.
-According to the Florida-Caribbean Cruise Association, approximately 29 new ships are already contracted or planned to be added to the North American fleet through 2010, driving expansion of cruise port and terminals within our markets.
+According to the Florida-Caribbean Cruise Association, approximately 22 new ships are already contracted or planned to be added to the North American fleet through 2009, driving expansion of cruise port and terminals within our markets.